omussell/homelab/design/implementation.md

 Alternative method, use a SSH CA on the control machine

-Generate a SSH CA certificate on the control machine, and sign the hsot key of the control machine Distribute the SSH CA cert onto the image
+Generate a SSH CA certificate on the control machine, and sign the host key of the control machine Distribute the SSH CA cert onto the image

 - ssh-keygen -A